José Louzeiro

-Louzeiro first foray in literature was in 1958 with the short story Depois da Luta.
+Louzeiro's first foray in literature was in 1958 with the short story Depois da Luta.
 His experience as a police reporter marked his literary production; Louzeiro's writing about real-life crime stories in a novelized way was compared to Truman Capote's nonfiction novels.
-Another books by Louzeiro are Lúcio Flávio, o passageiro da agonia (1975), Araceli, meu amor (1976) and Infância dos mortos (1977).
+Other books by Louzeiro include Lúcio Flávio, o passageiro da agonia (1975), Araceli, meu amor (1976) and Infância dos mortos (1977).
 He also wrote children's books.

-Louzeiro collaborated with film director Héctor Babenco, writing the screenplay for Lúcio Flávio, 1977 film adaptation of Lúcio Flávio, o passageiro da agonia.
-Infância dos mortos was also adapted to the movies, as the 1981 film Pixote.
+Louzeiro collaborated with film director Héctor Babenco, writing the screenplay for Lúcio Flávio, a 1977 film adaptation of Lúcio Flávio, o passageiro da agonia.
+Infância dos mortos was also adapted as the 1981 film Pixote.

 Death

 Louzeiro died on December 29, 2017, in Rio de Janeiro.